DHTMLX/scheduler-docs/data/select.md

 - **key** - the option's id
 - **label** - the option's label

-Populating the control with data from the server
+Changing options dynamically
 ------------------------------------------------------
-To populate the control from the server, set the [options](api/scheduler_lightbox_config.md) option to the value returned by the api/scheduler_serverlist.md method:
+To populate the control from the server, set the [options](api/scheduler_lightbox_config.md) option to the value returned by the [serverList](api/scheduler_serverlist.md) method:

 ~~~js
 scheduler.config.lightbox.sections = [